 One of the issues when it comes to outsourcing is the difference in time-zone, geography, and culture which collectively make communication becomes difficult.
-Yet, by leverage communication tools such as Skype, Zoom, and other tasks tracking tool such as JIRA or Trello, communication and project management would become easier.
+Yet, by leverage communication tools such as Skype, Zoom, and other tasks tracking tools such as JIRA or Trello, communication and project management would become easier.

 In particular, it is important to find an IT outsourcing company that would be a great cultural fit for your organization, along with work ethics and communication.

-If you are interested in outsourcing software development project to Vietnam, we recommend reading: Software outsourcing destination – Vietnam, a highly promising market.
+If you are interested in outsourcing a software development project to Vietnam, we recommend reading: Software outsourcing destination – Vietnam, a highly promising market.

 With the demand for software outsourcing is expected to grow strong in the coming years, IT outsourcing, as a result, will also stay relevant as a solution for businesses to address the problem of skill gap in advanced technologies.
-All in all, outsourcing provides many benefits for businesses including lower development costs, quick access to IT expertise, and many more.
+All in all, outsourcing software development provides many benefits for businesses including lower development costs, quick access to IT expertise, and many more.